 What does it take to earn a spot on the Trojan Belles?
 Excellent dance technique and grades, and an attendance record that indicates ability to handle the additional responsibilities of Belles.There is no set number of candidates that will make Belles each year.
 To help prepare, the directors recommend taking at least one dance class outside of school, stretching every day, strengthening feet, and practicing turns and kick technique.

 What happens next if I make the team?
 If you make the Trojan Belles team, you join the "Newbie" Belles class, which is a class that each member must be enrolled in during the spring semester.
 Newbie Belles work during the spring semester on advanced dance technique, preparing for their role in the Spring Show, and learning several traditional Belles routines.

 What are the summer commitments?
 The Trojan Belles have mandatory practice during the summer.
-Team camp for 2016 is scheduled for June 6-8, 2016.
-K-11 Trojan Belles Summer Dance Camp is usually scheduled mid-July and Belles return for two weeks in August, to prepare for the upcoming school year.
+Team camp and Trojan Belles Summer Dance Camp are usually scheduled in June and Belles return for two weeks in August, to prepare for the upcoming school year.
 Exact dates for these mandatory practices are announced by the Trojan Belles director prior to the tryout period in November.